TheBestChelik/PenguinGame/README.md

 ## Determining Winner
 The winner of "Hey, That's My Fish!" is the player with the highest accumulated fish count collected by their penguins on the game board when the movement stage concludes.
 The player with the most fish wins the game.
+## Hint System
+Within this game, players possess the capability to customize the displayed hints throughout the gameplay.
+This can be accomplished by modifying the "GameHints.txt" file, with each hint required to commence on a new line.
 ## Run the application
    Clone repository
    ```bat